• Skip to primary navigation

 Jump to Recipe

-Gluten free quinoa tabbouleh is light, refreshing, and healthy with fresh tomatoes, cucumbers, lemon, and parsley.
+Gluten free tabbouleh with quinoa is light, refreshing, and healthy with fresh tomatoes, cucumbers, lemon, and parsley.

 White bowl with wood spoon of red quinoa, diced tomatoes and cucumbers and red onions, and chopped parsley mixed together. this …

-This is a gluten free tabbouleh recipe that uses quinoa instead of the bulgur wheat that is generally in a classic Lebanese tabbouleh recipe (tabouli / tabouleh).
+This is a gluten free tabbouleh recipe that uses quinoa instead of bulgur wheat which is generally in a classic Lebanese tabbouleh recipe (tabouli / tabouleh).

 Tabbouleh generally has a lot of olive oil but I find that it weighs it down and makes for soggy leftovers.
 This version has half the olive oil, making it a bit healthier.